-The transformations in markets, trends and consumer preferences are happening at a remarkably fast rate, and businesses are constantly being pushed to develop better digital experiences.
-This strive for excellence requires keeping up with the latest and emerging technology trends in order to be one step ahead.
+The transformations in markets, trends, and consumer preferences are happening at a remarkably fast rate, and businesses are constantly being pushed to develop better digital experiences.
+This strive for excellence requires keeping up with emerging technology trends in order to be one step ahead.

-From smart solutions that change the way we shop, work and communicate, to sophisticated computing systems that vigorously protect our privacy, 2021 has got some big development goals in store for us all.
+From smart solutions that change the way we shop, work and communicate, to sophisticated computing systems that vigorously protect our privacy, technology trends 2023 have a lot in stock for us.

 Furthermore, as companies and individuals continue to follow a ‘digital first, remote first’ model of operations, we are expecting to witness many technological advancements in automation, eCommerce, customer experience, and more efficient 24/7 connection.